ddevault/starbound-dev/index.md

 Have you got questions, or do you want to get help with Starbound dev?
 Join our IRC channel,
 <a target="_blank" href="http://webchat.freenode.net/?channels=##starbound-dev">##starbound-dev on irc.freenode.net</a>.

-This is **not** a hub for modding.
-If you're interested in modding, [start here](http://starbounder.org/Modding).
-This is for reverse engineering and creating entirely new software in the Starbound ecosystem.
+Though some of the information here may be valuable to modders, this website is **not** meant to document information for modding the game.
+It is instead meant for reverse engineering the game and creating entirely new software based on that research.

 ## Projects